Love County honored one of its own Wednesday morning, commemorating a bridge after one of its fallen.

 Justin Yearby, along with his wife Mary, also noted the contributions made by veterans, and welcomed three men who fought alongside his son in Iraq.
 Will Torres of Hemet, Calif.; SSGT Rodrigo Roman of Chicago; and John Amador of San Diego each took part in the unveiling of the sign.

-Page 2 of 2 - "I came here to see the family once before for a powwow," Torres said.
+"I came here to see the family once before for a powwow," Torres said.
 "To see everybody is a powerful experience."

 The men were welcomed like family by Yearby, as they wore war blankets and were each given a blanket by Mary Yearby signifying their bond with the family.